-A new Satechi USB-C hub designed specifically for the 2018 iPad Pro adds all the the most-useful ports to Apple’s latest tablet.
+The Satechi Aluminum Type-C Mobile Pro Hub was designed specifically for the 2018 iPad Pro.
+It adds all the the most-useful ports to Apple’s latest tablet.
 With it, you can add headphones, an external monitor and other USB-A accessories.
 All in a tiny package.

 Those who want even ports can choose instead this company’s slightly larger but still slim USB-C hub designed for laptops.
 This also works with the new iPad.

-Don’t miss our hands-on review of the Satechi Alumiunium Type-C Mobile Pro Hub, as well as the Slim Aluminum Type-C Multi-Port Adapter V2.
+Don’t miss our hands-on review of the Satechi Alumiunium Type-C Mobile Pro Hub.

 Satechi Aluminum Type-C Mobile Pro Hub review